AdobeDocs/experience-platform.en/help/tags/extensions/server/linkedin/overview.md

 >NOTE
 >
->The [!UICONTROL Configuration Overrides] field allows a user to set a different [!DNL LinkedIn] access token on every rule, allowing each rule to use an access token from a different [!DNL LinkedIn] account.
+>The [!UICONTROL Configuration Overrides] field allows a user to set a different [!DNL LinkedIn] access token on every rule, allowing each rule to use an access token that may have access to different [!DNL LinkedIn] ad accounts.

 | Input | Description |
 | --- | --- |